I’ve been planning to make a guide to markets in Saint Petersburg for a while.

 - Markets in Saint Petersburg are often held in historical places.
 150 years ago those mansions belonged to Russian aristocracy.
 Nowadays they develop into cultural spaces.
 Unfortunately, they don’t look as luxurious as before.
 Years of looting and neglecting ruined the buildings and the decorations a lot.
 However, the mansions still possess an attractive ambience.
 Shabby columns and wide staircases remind of former richness.

-Permanent Markets in Saint Petersburg
+Flea Markets in Saint Petersburg

 Pay attention to:

-- Vintage Christmas tree decorations: balls, bells, pinecones, animals, icicles… These adorable figurines are made of the finest glass and hand painted.
+- Vintage Christmas tree decorations: balls, bells, pinecones, animals, icicles… These adorable figurines are made of the finest glass and hand-painted.

 - Vintage mirrors, jewellery boxes, tableware.
 Theatre and movie designers come to Udelnaya flea market for inspiration and decorations.
 Why not follow their steps?